1995–96 Svenska Cupen

-Svenska Cupen 1995-96 was the forty-first season of the main Swedish football Cup.
-The competition was concluded on 23 May 1996 with the Final held in Gamla Ullevi, Göteborg.
+The 1995–96 Svenska Cupen was the 41st season of the main Swedish football Cup.
+The competition was concluded on 23 May 1996 with the final held in Gamla Ullevi, Gothenburg.
 AIK won 1-0 (golden goal) against Malmö FF before an attendance of 2,745 spectators.
 A different format was used for the competition with the number of teams entered reduced by almost half compared with the previous year and the third round was run on a group basis.

 First round

 For results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For results see SFS-Bolletinen - Matcher i Svenska Cupen.